ArtPoon/slides/markdown/mbi3100-trees.md

   * *e.g.*, the HLA genotype of the host associated with that branch
 * Felsenstein's [phylogenetic independent contrasts](https://www.journals.uchicago.edu/doi/abs/10.1086/284325): extract branches relating pairs of adjacent tips as independent observations.
 <img src="/img/contrasts.svg" height="225px"/>

 ---

+# Fitting evolutionary models

+* Sometimes we need to use a tree to estimate parameters of a model of evolution.
+* We can measure selection on protein-coding genes by comparing rates of non-synonmous (amino acid altering) and synonymous (silent) substitutions.
+  * These rates are usually labelled as $dN$ and $dS$, respectively.
+* $dN/dS < 1$ implies that selection is removing amino acid changes ("purifying selection").

+---